richardmin/hackdavis2016/README.md

 #About
 Done for a hackdavis challenge by RE-VOLV

+This integrates the form and calculates a projected score for value of projects, and displays the projects in that order.

+The pages are loaded on:
+localhost:3000/formpage for the form localhost:3000/sorted for the sorted page.

+You can navigate through localhost:3000 to the formpage.

+The problem is as follows:
 - Problem #1: Project Rating Algorithm

 In this survey, you can see the questions that we ask potential Solar Champions about themselves and the community they wish to put solar on.
 Could we: